 How to Save on Household Expenses

 Running a household is an expensive affair, but there are lots of things that you can do to minimize the costs.
 Lowering your expenses helps you stay within your budget and save for goals like buying a house or adding to your retirement income.
 Here are eight ways to reduce household expenses.

 Bundle Your Services

-Have Internet, phone and cable service?
+Have internet, phone, and cable service?
 Move all of your accounts to one provider, and you could save $20 or more per month.
-Check your mail for bundling offers or visit allconnect.com to find out which company is offering the best service bundle in your area; then make the switch and save
+Ask your current providers about bundling offers or visit allconnect.com to determine which company is offering the best service bundle in your area, then make the switch and save.

 Cut Back on Extras

-Do you really need caller ID ($6) and call waiting ($9)?
-How about the premium cable ($60) or satellite package ($55) that you subscribe to?
+Do you really need unlimited data on your phone?
+How about the premium cable or satellite package that you subscribe to?
 Are you subscribed to multiple streaming services?
 You could alternate between them instead so you're only subscribed to one or two at a time.
-Examine your list of monthly expenses, and determine what you can live without — short term or long term.
+Examine your list of monthly expenses, and determine what you can live without.

 Clip Coupons and Shop Sales

 Groceries can take a big bite out of a budget, but they don't have to take a big bite out of yours.
-To reign in your grocery spending, start clipping coupons and shopping the sales.
-How much can you expect to save?
-15 percent is a reasonable expectation for a first time couponer.
+To reign in your grocery spending, start clipping coupons and shopping sales.
+If you're a first-time couponer, you could save 15% or more.
 With time, that could increase to as much as 50%.
 Keep in mind that couponing only makes sense for items you would buy anyway.
 If you're buying items you don't usually shop for, it defeats the purpose.

 Slash Your Insurance Premiums

-Insurance is important to have, but costly.
-Shop around for a better auto insurance rate, and you may just shave hundreds of dollars off of your current premium.
+Insurance is essential but costly.
+Shop around for a better auto insurance rate and you may shave hundreds of dollars off of your current premium.
 Can't find a better rate?
 Talk to your current provider to see if there are discounts that you are missing out on.
-Do they offer a multi-line discount for customers with multiple policies?
-A good student discount?
-A good driver discount?
-For even more savings, consider increasing your deductible or canceling collision coverage on older vehicles.
-If you have homeowner's or renter's insurance, be sure to review those policies as well
+For example, they may offer a discount for having multiple policies, a good student discount, and/or a good driver discount.
+For even more savings, consider increasing your deductible or canceling comprehensive and collision coverage on older vehicles.
+If you have homeowner's or renter's insurance, be sure to review those policies as well.

 Get Energy Smart